ugrewer/APSIM_RotationTraining/docs/basic crop rotations.rst

    Simulation tree with updated *manager* scripts.

 Copying existing manger scripts saved us a lot of coding work.
-While this gives us the correct structure of crop management actions that we want to conduct, we still need to ensure that the parameter values are all as we want them.
+While this gives us the correct structure of crop management actions that we want to conduct, we still need to ensure that all parameter values are set as intended.
 For this, we will step through each *manager* script and modify all necessary parameter values.

 Let us start with ``SowHarvest_sorghum``:

-- Set the *Crop to manage* to *Sorghum* by selecting it from the drop down list.
+- Set *"Crop to manage"* to *"Sorghum"* by selecting it from the drop down list.
 - As we copied the crop *manager* from a winter crop (oats), the sowing window is unreasonable.
 Update its start and end date to the values we previously used for Sorghum in Dalby (start: 1-nov; end: 10-jan).
 - For the required soil moisture and rainfall conditions, we also insert the values from our previous sorghum simulation in Dalby (Min.
 ESW: 120mm; Acc.
 Rain: 50mm; Rain duration: 7 days).
 - Ensure that the *"Must sow?"* tickbox is unticked.
 If ticked, the script enforces that a crop is sown at the end of the sowing window, even if sowing conditions are not satisfied.